 “You’re gonna win so much, you’ll get tired of winning.” –Donald J. Trump

 NB: Someone commented on this essay, asking whether I was “advocating for a new McCarthyism.”
 I emphatically am not.
 That ought to be obvious.
-I am advocating for the lying, criminal, reptilian little blin imperialist Chekist and thief to stop murdering Ukrainian babies and grandmas and pregnant women and hapless Russian conscripts who were told by said Tsar Vlad that they were going to “participate in exercises.”
+I am advocating for Russia to stop murdering Ukrainian babies and grandmas and pregnant women and hapless Russian conscripts who were told by said Tsar Vladimir that they were just going to “participate in exercises.”